alekssadowski95/OpenRadioss-WebGUI/README.md

 ![alsado-german-space-actors-openradioss](alsado-german-space-actors-openradioss.png)
-*Figure 10: Offering OpenRadioss as an open-source simulation tool in aerospace through the catalogue of German space actors by the German space agency at DLR*
+*Figure 10: Presening OpenRadioss as an open-source simulation tool in aerospace through the catalogue of German space actors by the German space agency at DLR*